uozuAho/orgcat/readme.md

 # To do
-- try to do a survey. fix bugs
-    - next question not loaded on click next
 - survey
-    - question:
+    - goto thankyou when no more questions
-        - WIP: move question logic to domain service
+    - move question logic to domain service?
-        - goto next question on click next
     - welcome: say welcome back if survey is already started
 - inline todos
 - remove dummies